Skip to main content

 Black Bear Hunt Lottery Application Fee - $15

 A Black Bear Hunting Permit is only available through the Maryland Black Bear Lottery process.
-The lottery application fee is non-refundable (Black Bear Hunting).
+The lottery application fee is non-refundable.

 Nonresidents of Maryland who attend college in Maryland may purchase a hunting license at a resident rate upon providing proof of enrollment in a Maryland College.
-In order to complete this purchase you must apply directly to one of the Department’s regional licensing and registration services centers (Addresses & Phone Numbers).
+In order to complete this purchase you must apply directly to one of the Department’s Regional Licensing and Registration Service Centers.

 Purple Heart Recipients

 Maryland residents who were recipients of the Purple Heart Award are eligible for a discounted hunting license and any associated stamps and permits.
 This year’s discounted rate is 50 percent of the regular price of the license or stamp.
-These discounted hunting licenses and stamps can only be purchased in person by appointment only at a Licensing and Registration Service Center (Addresses & Phone Numbers).
+These discounted hunting licenses and stamps are available by either emailing or visiting (by appointment only) a Licensing and Registration Service Center or by emailing.
 Documentation proving the Purple Heart Award was received by the hunter must be provided at the time of purchase.
 The Purple Heart medal does not suffice as proof of receiving the award.
 All other requirements apply for obtaining a hunting license and stamps.

 Complimentary DAV-POW Hunting Licenses